Fabe59/motododo/README.md

-# Projet 13 : OpenRider
+# Projet 13 : MotoDodo

 ## Description:
 MotoDodo is a web application allowing motorcyclists to find suitable accommodation for themselves and their motorcycles.